youkangqi/Hulu-Med/README.md

 </div>

 ## 🔥 News
+- **[2025-11-01]** 📊 Releasing our new evaluation code, **MedUniEval**!
+Built on MedEvalKit, MedUniEval is designed for the comprehensive evaluation of medical visual-language models.
+More benchmarks will be added soon.
 - **[2025-10-16]** 🚀 Demo Is Live!
 We've just deployed a demo and we'd love for you to try it!
 Your insights and feedback are crucial for helping us improve the model in the next version.
 - **[2025-10-15]** 🎉 Hulu-Med now supports Transformers integration!
 HuggingFace-compatible models released with simplified loading and inference.
 Integration with VLLM is ongoing. *The HF models are now available in the **main branch** on Hugging Face*.
 - The model has been updated in the main branch of our Hugging Face repository.
 You can now load it directly using `AutoModelForCausalLM.from_pretrained` - the weights will be automatically downloaded.
 For users in regions with limited access, you can set the HF mirror environment variable to ensure reliable downloads: